HY$ Here's Your Share · An accountability ledger DAY — · MAY 2026

 Why 156 million voters

 156.3 million Americans cast a ballot in the 2024 presidential election — the second-highest turnout in U.S. history.
 We use this denominator because the vote, more than the tax return, is the lever of democratic consent.
-Congress hasn't authorized this war (the War Powers Resolution challenges in both chambers failed).
+Congress hasn't authorized this war (the War Powers Resolution challenges in both chambers have failed seven times in the Senate, four in the House).
 The math here is the receipt voters got without a vote.

 02